Birthgap — global fertility and the timing of parenthood

 Global average (2024): 30.0 years · European average (2024): 29.8 years

-In 2024, the average maternal age in Denmark has reached 30.34 years, marking a slight increase of 0.19 years from 2023.
-This upward trend has been consistent over the last five years, with the average maternal age rising to about 30.06 years during that period.
-Compared to the 1970s average of 24.07 years, the current figure is notably higher by over 6 years.
-Among 38 countries worldwide, Denmark stands at 18th in terms of average maternal age, while within Europe, it holds the 13th position out of 31 countries.
+The average maternal age in Denmark reached 30.3 years in 2024, marking a modest increase of 0.2 years from the previous year.
+This upward trend has been consistent over the last five years, with a five-year average of 30.1 years.
+Compared to the 1970s, the average maternal age is now 6.3 years older.
+Among 38 countries worldwide, Denmark holds the 18th position, while within Europe, it ranks 13th out of 31.

 Average Age at First Birth over the decades